petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business.md

 :::{grid-item-card} Liferay Pricing
 :link: ./level-1-business/liferay-pricing.md

-Explains the pricing model for Liferay Experience Cloud SaaS, PaaS, and DXP Self-Hosted.
+Explains the pricing model for Liferay SaaS, PaaS, and DXP Self-Hosted.
 :::

 :::{grid-item-card} Liferay Sales Presentations and How to Master Them